thesingh07/259733-Mini-Project/1_Requirements/Readme.md

 # 4W&#39;s and 1&#39;H

-  * ## Who:
+* ## Who
   * Small scale schools and colleges.

-  * ## What:
+* ## What
   * Many small and less facilated schools and colleges can't afford costly CRM or ERP systems.
 So they are bond to do tedious paper work and manage of students record.

-  * ## When:
+* ## When
   * Since the world is going towards digitalization demand has increased and also difficulties coming in managin files of the records.

-  * ## Where:
+* ## Where
   * This problem is faced everywhere in India and espeacially in small town or villege school.

-  * ## How:
+* ## How
   * This problem may cause loss of data.
 Finding the record is also a difficult and time consuming task.
 Also data may not be remotely accessible.

 ## Detail requirements
 * ## High Level Requirements
 | ID | Description | Status (Implemented/Future) |
 | ----- | ----- | ------- |
 | HLR 01 | Menu | Implemented |